grettaface/pngy/README.md

 If the end of your animation blinks or is missing it means that you do not have a full grid and you are not specifying totalFrames.

+Advice
+---

+I use [ImageOptim](https://imageoptim.com/) to fully optimize my spritesheets.
+It does an awesome job of lowering file size without effecting quality.